 In 2013, Cantor Simmons was featured as a soloist on Noah Aronson's album The Left Side of the Page.
 She was the featured soloist in the Aspen Choral Society's performance of Leonard Bernstein's Chichester Psalms.

-Cantor Simmons is looking forward to her move to Houston with her husband, David, their two children, Levi and Bea, and their dog, Olive.
+Cantor Simmons just moved to Houston with her husband, David, their two children, Levi and Bea, and their dog, Olive.

 Click here to listen to Cantor Simmons sing Avinu Malkeinu, composed by Max Janowski